developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/samples/dwdemo/index.md

 **Notes:**
 * When the scan beam is on, pressing the back button in DWDemo does not exit the application - instead, it stops scanning.
 Pressing the back button again exits the application.
-* When multiple scanners are configured in the profile:
+* When [multi-scanner](../../input/barcode/#scannerselection) mode is configured in the DataWedge profile:
     * DWDemo button bar is hidden.
-    * After scanning, DWDemo displays the scanner used for scanning in addition to the data decoded.
+    * DWDemo displays the scanner used for scanning in addition to the data decoded.
-    * DWDemo soft trigger button triggers all scanners listed in the Scanner Selection.
+    * DWDemo soft trigger button triggers all scanners listed in the **Scanner Selection.**

 ##How It Works